ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 # Plan, create and update deployment environments

-This tutorial introduces tools to automate the creation and maintenance of multiple deployment environments.
+Multiple deployment environments are common when building a solution.
+They reflect the lifecycle of a project from development to production.
+This tutorial introduces tools to automate the creation and maintenance of these deployment environments.

 {:shortdesc}

 ## Objectives